LinguaFolio Online is an online language learning portfolio that promotes autonomous learning through formative assessment.

 Getting the most out of LinguaFolio and LinguaFolio Online

 LinguaFolio Online is most effective when it is woven into the fabric of the language learning curriculum.
-When planning to use LinguaFolio Online, educators should engage in intentional and articulated backwards design using the NCSSFL-ACTFL Can-Do Statements (2015 NCSSFL-ACTFL Can-Do Statements, 2017 NCSSFL-ACTFL Can-Do Statements for Interpretive Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Interpersonal Communication, and 2017 NCSSFL-ACTFL Can-Do Statements for Presentational Communication) as learning targets.
+When planning to use LinguaFolio Online, educators should engage in intentional and articulated backwards design using the NCSSFL-ACTFL Can-Do Statements (2015 NCSSFL-ACTFL Can-Do Statements, 2017 NCSSFL-ACTFL Can-Do Statements for Interpretive Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Interpersonal Communication, 2017 NCSSFL-ACTFL Can-Do Statements for Presentational Communication, and 2017 NCSSFL-ACTFL Intercultural Can-Do Statements) as learning targets.
 These learning targets should be well-communicated with learners and provide inspiration for classroom learning activities so that the classroom is proficiency-based.

 To help facilitate this approach, we encourage teachers to download our welcome packet.
 The welcome packet includes a unit planner and provides examples of how to integrate LinguaFolio Online into popular curricular approaches.